The method of creating an appraisal deals with an evaluation which forms an opinion of value.

 The Sales Comparison Approach involves finding comparable houses nearby and discovering the value based on comparing those prior sales to the house in question.

 Generally speaking, the Sales Comparison Approach is the most definite indicator of value of a home.

-The third approach is the Income Approach, which is the best method in appraising income producing properties - it deals with estimating what an investor would pay based on the income generated by the property.
+The third approach is the Income Approach, which is the most important method in appraising income producing properties - it deals with estimating what an investor would pay based on the money produced by the property.

 There are many reasons to order an appraisal from (208) 782-0233 with the usual reason being real estate and mortgage transactions.